Skip to main content

 Ecologic Institute: Science and Policy for a Sustainable World

-Ecologic Institute conducts inter- and transdisciplinary environmental research and has offices in Berlin and Brussels.
+Ecologic Institute conducts inter- and transdisciplinary environmental research.
 In its role as a private, independent organization, Ecologic Institute is dedicated to the preparation of relevant sociopolitical aspects of sustainability research and contributing new knowledge to environmental policy.
 Innovative research methods, an orientation on practice and a transdisciplinary approach ensure scientific excellent and social relevance.
 The work done at Ecologic Institute covers the spectrum of environmental topics and includes the integration of environment-related issues into other political spheres.

 Ecologic Institute was founded in 1995 and collaborates closely with other European and international bodies, including active participation as a member of the Ecological Research Network (Ecornet).
 Today, the more than 100 individuals at Ecologic Institute work in a variety of international and interdisciplinary project teams.